z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_03_AnimatedSprite.md

 left to right, so we can move to the next frame each time he moves one pixel.

 An alternative approach might be to advance to the next frame each time a timer expires.
-This has the advantage that the sprite can be animated event when it's stationary, but it doesn't really work for our *runner* character.
+This has the advantage that the sprite can be animated even when it's stationary, but it doesn't really work for our *runner* character.
 Another approach is to react to the user's input, which might be made to work with our *runner* as long as the user only ever presses the *right* key. :)